dapr/docs/daprdocs/content/en/operations/resiliency/resiliency-overview.md

       # components and their applied policies here
 ```

 > Note: In self-hosted mode, the resiliency policy must be named `resiliency.yaml` and reside in the components folder provided to the sidecar.
-In Kubernetes, Dapr scans all resiliency policies.
+In Kubernetes, resiliency policies are global and a named policy if loaded by the applications's sidecar .

 ### Complete Example Policy